thereturn932/RockPaperScissors-test-project/README.md

 ## Stretch Goals
 Nice to have, but not necessary.
 - Make it a utility whereby any 2 people can decide to play against each other.

-    People can use Game ID to join another persons game.
+    <em>People can use Game ID to join another persons game.</em>
 - Reduce gas costs as much as possible.
 - Let players bet their previous winnings.
 - How can you entice players to play, knowing that they may have their funds stuck in the contract if they face an uncooperative player?

-    A deadline is entered by created of the game.
-If time exceeds and one of the players does not make any move, tokens return back to users.
+    <em>A deadline is entered by created of the game.
+If time exceeds and one of the players does not make any move, tokens return back to users.</em>
 - Include any tests using Hardhat.

 Now fork this repo and do it!